Reading-eScience-Centre/edal-java/docs/ncwms/04-usage.md

 * COLORSCALERANGE: Of the form `min,max` this is the scale range used for plotting the data.
 * NUMCOLORBANDS: The number of discrete colours to plot the data.
 Must be between 2 and 250
 * ABOVEMAXCOLOR: The colour to plot values which are above the maximum end of the scale range.
-Colours are of the form 0xRRGGBB or 0xAARRGGBB, and it also accepts "transparent" and "extend"
+Colours are as defined above, with the addition of "extend", which will use the maximum value of the palette.
 * BELOWMINCOLOR: The colour to plot values which are below the minimum end of the scale range.
-Colours are of the form 0xRRGGBB or 0xAARRGGBB, and it also accepts "transparent" and "extend"
+Colours are as defined above, with the addition of "extend", which will use the minimum value of the palette.
 * LOGSCALE: "true" or "false" - whether to plot data with a logarithmic scale
 * TARGETTIME: For in-situ data, all points which fall within the time range (specified in the TIME parameter) will be plotted.
 In the case that an in-situ point has multiple time readings within that range, the colour used to plot them will depend on the time value which is closest to this given value
 * TARGETELEVATION: For in-situ data, all points which fall within the elevation range (specified in the ELEVATION parameter) will be plotted.
 In the case that an in-situ point has multiple elevation readings within that range, the colour used to plot them will depend on the elevation value which is closest to this given value